xiaosuo/qqwry/README.md

 # QQWry

-A Ruby interface for QQWry IP database.
+A Ruby interface to QQWry IP database.

 ## Installation